nullified33/Blockpacks/README.md

 * `uport\textures\stone`
 * `uport\textures\glass`
-were made by  "Jappa" Jasper Bostera and are under an unknown licence.
+were made by  "Jappa" Jasper Boerstra and are under an unknown licence.